 10:30 am – This traditional celebration includes a mix of traditional and contemporary music along with a sermon and Holy Communion.
 This service also includes a “Children’s Church” for younger children.
 Childcare is offered.

-During the Summer months, we have one Sunday Service at 9:30 am
+During June and July we have one Sunday Service at 9:30 am

 We also offer a mid-week worship service on Wednesdays year-round at 12:15 pm with the reading of God’s Word, a brief sermon, Holy Communion, and healing prayers.